tiepdotme/bodhinyana-group.github.io/_posts/2015-09-30-theme-from-Dhammapada.markdown

 ---
 layout: post
-title: Theme to be confirmed
+title: A verse from the Dhammapada
 date: 2015-09-30 19:30:00
-leader: (put space at end)
+leader: Gamini
 ---